Skip to content

 • Employ a slight downward tilt.

-• Point the camera to capture near and far.
+• Point the camera to capture both near and far objects.

 • Capture rich textures in good lighting.

-• Avoid any sudden perspective changes / rapid or waving motions.
+• Avoid sudden perspective changes or rapid, jerky motions.

 • Try to maintain a consistent distance between the camera and what it captures.